usaid-cs/yesterday-i-learned/random.md

 1. The colour of gold is [defined](https://en.wikipedia.org/wiki/Gold_%28color%29) as `#ffd700`, but my eyes say it is closer to `#ffee77`.
 1. [You can buy back your own car after it is written off,](http://icandrive.ca/driving/my-vehicle-is-a-write-off-now-what-5-things-you-need-to-know/) and drive it, as long as it was never deemed "irreparable".
 Otherwise, your insurance will either be very high, or impossible to get for a salvage car.
 1. `sleep()` is considered a [temporal side effect](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29#Temporal_side_effects).
-1. The queen bee mates with males only once: on her flight to build a new nest.
 1. The EU flag is non-flammable.
 1. In 300, Stelios replaces [Dienekes](https://en.wikipedia.org/wiki/Dienekes), the actual brave soldier.
 1. 1kg of flour can become 2,852km of noodles, if you try hard enough.